oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_identity_domain_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Domain resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a new domain in the tenancy with domain home in {@code homeRegion}.
-This is an asynchronous call - where, at start, {@code lifecycleState} of this domain is set to CREATING and {@code lifecycleDetails} to UPDATING.
-On domain creation completion this Domain's {@code lifecycleState} will be set to ACTIVE and {@code lifecycleDetails} to null.
+- For *state=present*, (For tenancies that support identity domains) Creates a new identity domain in the tenancy with the identity domain home in `homeRegion`.
+After you send your request, the temporary `lifecycleState` of this identity domain is set to CREATING and `lifecycleDetails` to UPDATING.
+When creation of the identity domain completes, this identity domain's `lifecycleState` is set to ACTIVE and `lifecycleDetails` to null.
-- To track progress, HTTP GET on /iamWorkRequests/{iamWorkRequestsId} endpoint will provide the async operation's status.
+- To track the progress of the request, submitting an HTTP GET on the /iamWorkRequests/{iamWorkRequestsId} endpoint retrieves the operation's status.
-- After creating a `Domain`, make sure its `lifecycleState` changes from CREATING to ACTIVE before using it.
-If the domain's {@code displayName} already exists, returns 400 BAD REQUEST.
-If any one of admin related fields are provided and one of the following 3 fields - {@code adminEmail}, {@code adminLastName} and {@code adminUserName} - is not provided, returns 400 BAD REQUEST. - If {@code isNotificationBypassed} is NOT provided when admin information is provided, returns 400 BAD REQUEST. - If any internal error occurs, return 500 INTERNAL SERVER ERROR.
+- After creating an `identity domain`, first make sure its `lifecycleState` changes from CREATING to ACTIVE before you use it.
 - This resource has the following action operations in the :ref:`oracle.oci.oci_identity_domain_actions <ansible_collections.oracle.oci.oci_identity_domain_actions_module>` module: activate, change_compartment, change_domain_license_type, deactivate, enable_replication_to_region.